King From DC: International Community Must Take Urgent Action To Prevent A New Catastrophe In Rafah

 The two leaders stressed the need to prevent escalation in the Middle East, expressing their commitment to achieving just and lasting peace.

-In this regard, the King reaffirmed the need for the Palestinian people to obtain their full and legitimate rights, including the establishment of their independent and sovereign state on the 4 June 1967 lines, with East Jerusalem as its capital, on the basis of the two-state solution.
+In this regard, the King reaffirmed the need for the Palestinian people to obtain their full and legitimate rights, including the establishment of their independent and sovereign state on the 4 June 1967 lines, with East Jerusalem as its capital, on the basis of the two-state solution, according to the statement.

 His Majesty noted the United States' important role in pushing for the creation of a political horizon that leads to achieving just and comprehensive peace.